Film Theory: An Introduction to the Senses (2nd ed.)

 In German Cinema – Terror and Trauma: Cultural Memory Since 1945 Thomas Elsaesser re-evaluates the meaning of the Holocaust for postwar German films and culture, while offering a reconsideration of trauma theory today.
 Elsaesser argues that Germany's attempts at "mastering the past" can be seen as both a failure and an achievement, making it appropriate to speak of an ongoing 'guilt management' that includes not only Germany, but Europe as a whole.

-and the Companion Page Film Theory - An Introduction (2nd edition)
+A Companion Page to Film Theory - An Introduction (2nd edition, 2015)

 Philip K. Dick, the Mind-Game Film and Retroactive Causality (brief summary here)